 A small corn basket by Pam Cunningham, master Penobscot basketmaker.
 These little corn baskets have been many folks favorite basket by Pam.
 This one is a "Hopi Blue" - corn with predominantly blue kernels - with red, purple, lighter blue and yellow kernels mixed in .
 It is grown on the mesas surrounding the Hopi Pueblos - and used for grinding into a beautiful blue corn meal.

 A small Strawberry Basket by Pam Cunningham, master Penobscot basketmaker.
 Looks perfectly ripe and delicious!

-This small round natural ash basket with purple accents is by Kenny Keezer, Passamaquoddy has 2 types of decorative curls.
+This small round natural ash basket by Kenny Keezer, Passamaquoddy has 2 types of decorative curls.
 The basket's sides have 2 rows of small slant curl separated by a row of larger curlicue curls s.The lid has a decorative bow handle, a signature style of the Keezer family.
 The top of the lid is woven with plain tidal sweetgrass.
 The bottom row of curls are all curlicue curls.